Help Center/ Data Lake Insight/ Getting Started/ Using DLI to Submit a Flink OpenSource SQL Job to Query RDS for MySQL Data

 Click OK.
 Click the name of the created datasource connection to view its status.
 You can perform subsequent steps only after the connection status changes to Active.

-3. Choose Resources > Queue Management and locate the queue created in Step 4: Create a Queue.
+3. Choose Resources > Queue Management and locate the queue created in Step 4: Create an Elastic Resource Pool and Add Queues to the Pool.
 In the Operation column, click More and select Test Address Connectivity.

 4. In the displayed dialog box, enter Kafka instance address (private network):port in the Address box and click Test to check whether the instance is reachable.
 Note that multiple addresses must be tested separately.